 Furnish material with an organic content less than 1.0%.
 The Engineer will test using UV-VIS equipment and procedure determined by TxDOT.
 Allow two weeks for testing.

 Apply all cement in an essentially dust free manner as approved.
-(Use this note when cement treated base or subgrade is specified unless told otherwise.
-Subgrade treatment should be performed when widening ≥ 4 feet.)

 Rates of application of cement for subgrade shown in the plans are for estimating purposes only.
 Actual rate of application will be determined during construction for each land by the Engineer.
-The estimated rate of application is __ lbs/sy.
+The estimated rate of application is 34 lbs/sy.
 Pretreat with lime Item 260 when the soil Plasticity Index is greater than 18 %.
 The application rates will be determined by the Engineer.
-(Use whenever cement treated subgrade is specified)

 When the addition of Item 260 is required, the additional Item will be considered "extra work" in accordance with Article 9.7.
-(Use whenever cement treated subgrade is specified)

-Bituminous patches encountered during treating operations shall be pulverized and blended with the surrounding existing flexible base to the extent that when mixing is complete, and prior to the addition of cement, the total makeup of the blended base will consist of 50% or less reclaimed asphalt pavement.
-The Engineer may waive density control testing in favor of ordinary compaction at these locations.
-This work will not be paid for separately but will be considered subsidiary to this bid item.
-(Use on rehab projects where we will be treating the existing base)

-Bituminous patches determined by the Engineer to be too large to process will be removed and disposed of by the Contractor.
-Removal and disposal will not be paid for separately but will be considered subsidiary to the bid item.
-Replace with material approved by the Engineer.
-Replacement of material will be considered "extra work" in accordance with Article 9.7.
-(Use on rehab projects where we will be treating the existing base)

 Drill or dig one or more holes for thickness measurement, refill, and re-compact material at the location and frequency as directed.
 This work is considered subsidiary to this item.

 Beginning with the final lift of embankment, measure the cross slope during pavement structure operations, at the completion of each land, and prior to covering with another course or lift to ensure that the cross slope is uniform and in compliance with the cross slope shown in the plans.
 Measure the cross slope at a minimum frequency of one measurement every 100 feet.
 The number of measurements may be reduced by demonstrating consistently acceptable results, with the approval of the Engineer.
 Furnish a digital measuring device approved by the Engineer for the measurement of cross slope.
 Make this measuring device available at the jobsite for the Engineer’s use.
 Report the cross slope to the nearest 0.1%.
 Record all measurements on an approved form signed and dated certifying correct and submit to the Engineer the next working day for documentation.
 The Engineer will determine the number of verification measurements.